Alpha Centaurid Meteor Shower 2027: Peak Date & Visibility

 The Alpha Centaurids are an "Australia-friendly" meteor shower.
 The radiant in the constellation Centaurus stays up all night, so you can watch without rushing.
 Plan your viewing session for after midnight on the peak night, February 8, when the radiant is higher, and the meteors are easier to spot.
 Use Alpha Centauri as a quick reference point, then lean back and scan a wide, dark stretch of the sky.
 You'll usually see more streaks that way than by staring at the radiant.
 When choosing an observing location, choose one with a dark and clear southern horizon.
 NSW National Parks’ “Dark Sky Parks” overview has a shortlist of dark sites – choose the one that suits you best!
 If you’re planning a trip elsewhere, Tourism Australia’s stargazing guide also has a good map of dark-sky regions across the country.

 In the United States, Alpha Centaurids can be observed if you’re far south.
-The radiant in Centaurus hugs the southern horizon, so the best viewing locations are South Florida and South Texas.
+The radiant in Centaurus hugs the southern horizon, so among the best viewing locations are South Florida and South Texas.
 If you’re in that area, look for meteors striking low from the southern horizon during the pre-dawn hours.
-Having an unobstructed view of the southern horizon is key because the radiant constellation lies right on it.

 The Alpha Centaurid meteor shower is well-seen in Chile, Argentina, Uruguay, Paraguay, Bolivia, Ecuador, Peru, Colombia, Venezuela, and Brazil (especially farther south).
 Plan to observe for after-midnight on the peak night, February 8, when the radiant is higher, and the meteors are easier to spot.
 Use the star Alpha Centauri as a reference point, but watch a wide, dark area of the sky around it to see more meteors.
 If you are planning a trip, a light-pollution map such as Dark Site Finder will help you choose a location with a darker, starrier sky.